 An individual may elect to not officially report at all and/or to seek confidential support services only such as healthcare or counseling.
-Note: UWO Victim/Survivor Advocate and Student Health Center personnel will have to include statistical information about sexual misconduct occurring on campus, with no personally identifying information about the victim/survivor.
+Note: Student Health Center personnel will have to include statistical information about sexual misconduct occurring on campus with no personal identifying information about the victim/survivor.